muhibsiddiqui/Sleeping_Barber_Problem/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Copyright
-copyright © Muhammad Muhib Siddiqui 2024
+Copyright © Muhammad Muhib Siddiqui 2024